Apple Cider Vinegar Baths (and Why You Should Try One)

 • I also use a diluted spray of apple cider vinegar (1 tablespoon in 1 cup of water) as a soothing facial toner

-• This same spray can be used on the underarms for a natural deodorant, though some people find that they need to increase the concentration of vinegar for this use
+• You can use this same spray on the underarms for a natural deodorant.
+Some people find they need to increase the vinegar’s concentration for deodorant.

 • Dab undiluted vinegar on toenail fungus or soak in a strong (50:50) solution of white or apple cider vinegar and water.